d6y/liftmodules-googleanalytics/README.md

 	google.analytics.id=UA-XXXXXXXX-X

 ...obviously replacing XXXXXXX-X with the code Google issued you with.
-Be sure to start your Lift app with -Drun.mode=production flag (or set the value in your dev props file).
+Be sure to start your Lift app with -Drun.mode=production flag (or set the value of google.analytics.id in your dev props file).

 ## Supported Scala and Lift versions